Anyhow… I have discovered that in order to do this, the best thing to do is - before I write, I come up with the one thing I want to say.

 So why Doritos?
 (Doritos is a brand owned by Frito-Lay, which is owned by PepsiCo.
 A line on Pepsi shortly.)

 I have no idea what the hell Doritos was thinking.

 An adult line of corn chips?
-Initially I thought that inside the bags, the chips were shaped like a penis or boobs or something… but no… the only adult-thing were the actions of Pierre and Jonathon, who act adult-like in a childish way.
+Initially I thought that inside the bags, the chips were shaped like a penis or boobs or something… but no… the only adult-thing were the actions of Pierre and Jonathan, who act adult-like in a childish way.

 Which is why the damn things are hilarious.

 On the bag of chips at the VERY TOP of this blog, where it looks like they are about to hump one another, written in Japanese is Hiza Chikara...
 'Knee Power'… thinks Michael (and I agree, because my translation skills are worse than even I believe).

 Knee Power?
 It really does lose something in the translation.

 And what flavor do we have?
 Well, on THIS bag, we have Chili Tacos - wood smoked… I think.
 My pal Michael and I were trying to figure it out… Okay, Michael was.
 I just nodded my head politely.